Soap Making Oil Substitutions:

 You’d be surprised, some substitutions change the lye amount just a small decimal point, but it is always appropriate to run it though the lye calculator once more.
 You don’t want to waste a bunch of oils, lye, colorants or additives.
 Making soap is not cheap, and can be discouraging to some if things don’t go according to plan!

 The amount of lye to turn your new found oil into soap (saponification process) may be just a bit different then your last.

-So when we SAP value we are referring to the amount of lye it takes to turn 1gm of oil into 1gm of soap.
+When we SAP value we are referring to the amount of lye it takes to turn 1gm of oil into 1gm of soap.
 These values are different for each oil, fat or butter and that’s where the lye calculator comes into play.
-It takes all the guess-work out, and it doesn’t require a bunch of math skills, because lord knows we could not be soap maker’s if that were the case!
+It takes all the guess-work out.
+It doesn’t require math skills, because lord knows we could not be soap maker’s if that were the case!

-We think we'll leave it here for this post, we hope this makes sense and helps if you ever feel the need to make substitutions for your oils, butters etc..
+We’ll leave it here for this post.
+We hope this helps if you ever feel the need to make substitutions for your oils.

-Remember, first find oils, butters that have similar properties, and then make sure to run them through a lye calculator before going any further.
-Thanks for stopping in!
+Remember, first find oils, or butters that have similar properties.
+Then, make sure to run them through a lye calculator before going any further.